tzhg/my-budget/README.md

 This is a simple tool for visualizing household financial data.
 A demo, using simulated data, is available [here](https://tzhg.github.io/my-budget/dist/).

-The visualization shows assets and liabilities, with breakdown of assets into cash, financial, and real;
+The visualization shows cash, savings (both financial assets and real assets), and debt;
-income and expenses, of which are asset-related; and the breakdown of expenses into various categories.
+income and expenses, including savings- and debt-related income and expenses; and the breakdown of expenses into various categories.
 It provides charts for the current month ("MTD"), the average of the last 12 months ("12M avg"), and all previous months.

 I designed this tool for my own purposes,